Vendicated/Vencord/docs/1_INSTALLING.md

 git pull
 ```

-If this fails, you likely need to reset your local changes to vencord to resolve merge errors:
+If this fails, you likely need to reset your local changes to bencord to resolve merge errors:

-> :exclamation: This command will remove any local changes you've made to vencord.
+> :exclamation: This command will remove any local changes you've made to bencord.
 Make sure you back up if you made any code changes you don't want to lose!

 ```shell
 git reset --hard